bjames/neverthenetwork/pages/lisp.md

 ```

 A couple things to note.
 (1) Multiple records may be returned for a single Map-Request, the Priority and Weight fields would then be used by the ITR to determine which RLOC to use.
 Lower priority is preferred.
 In the case of a tie, the weight is used to determine how load should be shared between the RLOC.
 The M Priority and M Weight fields are used for multicast traffic.
 (2) The Record TTL field determines how long the record may be cached.

-### LISP Map-Register

-Map-Register messages are sent by ETRs to register EID-Prefixes to the mapping database.

 [^1]: The creators of LISP noted it's potential use in the enterprise.
 See Dino Farinacci's talk [here](http://www.youtube.com/watch?v=fxdm-Xouu-k)